1. Writing a Multi Layer Feedforward Neural Network from Scratch

 - Create a FF layer class.

-- Create a NN class which will do bind FF layer and also does training.
+- Create a NN class which will bind FF layers and also does training.

-OOP is very awesome feature of python and using the object of FF layer class, we can access its attributes and methods anywhere at anytime.
+OOP is a very awesome feature of python and using the object of FF layer class, we can access its attributes and methods anywhere at any time.

 3.1 Creating a FF layer class.